tribut/homeassistant-docker-venv/README.md

 Since version 0.107, the Home Assistant docker image uses the [S6-Overlay](https://github.com/just-containers/s6-overlay) as its init system.
 S6 _requires_ root to start, privilege drop is performed right before starting the Home Assistant service.

-Finally, some packages on Alpine (homeassistant's base image) are buggy if not running as root (like ping).
-For that reason, the custom run script supports installing extra packages, specified in the `PACKAGES` environment variable, before starting Home-Assistant.
+Finally, some packages on Alpine (Home Assistant's base image) are buggy if not running as root (like ping).
+For that reason, the custom run script supports installing extra packages, specified in the `PACKAGES` environment variable, before starting Home Assistant.

 ## Usage